ttntm/ttntm/src/pages/games.md

 ## Adventures

 **Stray**
 A wonderful game!
 The player character is an actual cat that has to survive in a post-apocalyptic world.
-Keeping this short to avoid spoilers, but loved every minute of it and can’t recommend it enough.
+Keeping this short to avoid spoilers, but loved every minute of it and can't recommend it enough.

 ## (A)RPGs

 **Diablo** (series)
 To me, the series will always be ranked like this: *D2 > D1 > D3 > D4* (best > rest).
 Diablo II has the most significance to me based on time spent and memories made.
-Playing in a LAN during long summer vacation/s, unpatched corpse explosions, the rush of online boss runs on a crappy internet connection, collecting ears, rune words etc. - it’s probably lots of nostalgia, but no other Diablo ever came quite close to D2 for me.
+Playing in a LAN during long summer vacation/s, unpatched corpse explosions, the rush of online boss runs on a crappy internet connection, collecting ears, rune words etc. - it's probably lots of nostalgia, but no other Diablo ever came quite close to D2 for me.

 **Dragon's Dogma: Dark Arisen**
 The base game was originally released for PS3 in 2012; I played its re-release including the "Dark Arisen" expansion on PS4 in late 2020/early 2021.
 Definitely on the weirder end of ARPGs, but quite a "hidden gem" in terms of gameplay depth, build/character customization and its unique world.
 Bonus points to the endgame/expansion area which was at times reminiscent of things that From Software did/does.
-Recommended for ARPG fans that don’t necessarily need a strong story.
+Recommended for ARPG fans that don't necessarily need a strong story.

 **Gothic**
 I played this game soon after its release, and long before it became a "cult classic".
 It offered a unique open world to immerse yourself in, a cool story and combat/loot that felt really rewarding.
 It was also full of bugs that were sometimes frustrating, but often hilarious.
 I quite fondly remember many long gaming sessions and phone calls with friends, trying to collectively figure out quests and workarounds for bugs/glitches.